nightingale-evening/Honey_Furniture/README.md

 # Ecommerce Website - HoneyPot-Furniture

-This was a coding test, which had me create a fully reponsive ecommerce website from a UX/UI design.
+This was a coding test, which had me create a fully responsive ecommerce website from a UX/UI design.
 This website which uses HTML, SASS, JavaScript & Responsive Design.

 ## Lessons Learned